pika-org/pika/libs/README.rst

 clear separation.
 The ``cmake`` subdirectory may include additional |cmake|_ scripts needed to generate the respective build configurations.

-Documentation is placed in the ``docs`` folder.
-A empty skeleton for the index is created, which is picked up by the main build system and will be part of the generated documentation.
+Documentation is placed in the ``docs`` folder which contains a empty index.rst.
+It is picked up by the main build system and will be part of the generated documentation.

+Note: each file should include the copyright and the license as this one.